Wisdom Teeth Extraction: How to Prevent Pain and Avoid Complications

 Here are some essential tips:

-- Control Bleeding: Apply pressure with a gauze pad over the extracted tooth to minimise bleeding.
+1. Control Bleeding: Apply pressure with a gauze pad over the extraction site.
 Replace gauze pads once they are saturated with blood.

-- Manage Swelling and Pain: Apply an ice pack to your face for 15-20 minutes during the first 24 hours.
+2. Manage Swelling and Pain: Use an ice pack on your face for 15–20 minutes during the first 24 hours.
 Take prescribed pain medicines as directed.

-- Rest: Avoid strenuous activities for a few days.
-When lying down, keep your head elevated with pillows to minimise swelling.
+3. Rest: Avoid excessive physical exercise for a couple of days.
+When lying down, keep your head elevated with pillows to reduce swelling.

-- Hydrate: Take much water but do not use a straw to drink because the sucking action can remove the clot that forms in the socket and leads to a dry socket.
+5. Hydrate: Take much water, but do not use a straw to drink because the sucking action can remove the clot that forms in the socket and lead to a dry socket.

 Recognising and Preventing Complications